HasanAbdelhady/Chatgpt-clone/README.md

 ## Support

-If you find this project helpful, please give it a ⭐️ on GitHub!
+If you find this project helpful, please give it a ⭐️!

 For issues, questions, or contributions, please open an issue or PR.